Chapter 2: The God Who Knows

 You are not a mystery to God.
 You are not a disappointment.
 You are not behind schedule.

 You are known.
-And you are right on time.
+You are right on time.
 You are right where you are supposed to be.